moggieuk/Happy-Hare/doc/gcode_customization.md

 gcode:

 ###########################################################################
-# Callback macros for modifying Happy Hare behavour
+# Callback macros for modifying Happy Hare behavior
 # This occurs after loading new filament on a toolchange
 #
 # Typically you would clean nozzle if equiped and return to previous position